nalingia/nova-secret-field/README.md

 # Nova Secret Field
-This package provides a custom secret field which can be toggle to see its value.
+This package provides a custom secret field which can be toggled to see its value.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/nalingia/nova-secret-field)](https://packagist.org/packages/nalingia/nova-secret-field)
 ![License](https://img.shields.io/github/license/nalingia/nova-secret-field)